 Thai Beryllium Scandal

 Beryllium treatment of certain colors of sapphire has become an accepted practice in the gemstone trade, provided that the treatment is properly disclosed.
-However, 6 or 7 years ago the introduction of sapphire colored by beryllium created an enormous scandal that severely disrupted both the Thai sapphire business and the whole sapphire market.
+However, 6 or 7 years ago the introduction of sapphire treated with beryllium created an enormous scandal that severely disrupted both the Thai sapphire business and the whole sapphire market.
 There are lessons we can all learn from this ugly affair.

 In 2001, large quantities of padparadscha-colored sapphires began to appear in the market in Thailand.
 These were a pinkish-orange color that is very rare in nature and is coveted by collectors.
 Padparadscha is particularly popular in the Japanese market.
 Not surprisingly, Japanese wholesalers rushed to buy large quantities of these new sapphires, which were sold simply as "heated", a treatment that is generally accepted in the trade.

 Gemologists were suspicious of these alleged padparadscha sapphires, but it took until 2002 before the Gemological Institute of America (GIA) and the American Gem Trade Association's (AGTA) gem labs were able to determine the presence of large concentrations of beryllium in these sapphires.
 It appeared that beryllium had been diffused into the stones during the heating process.
 However, unlike earlier diffusion treatments that colored only the surface of the stone, this beryllium treatment penetrated the gem more deeply.

 Beryllium is a well known element in the gem world, since it is an essential constituent in many gemstones, including emerald, beryl, aquamarine and chrysoberyl.
 When sapphires are heated with beryllium, the result is a reduction in blue tones.
 Thus bright yellow or orange sapphire can be produced from weak yellow or greenish gems, and beautiful blue sapphire can be produced from overly dark stones.
 This discovery was made by inventive gem treaters in Chanthaburi, Thailand.

-When it was revealed that these new sapphires had been colored by beryllium, many buyers understandably felt cheated.
+When it was revealed that these new sapphires had been treated with beryllium, many buyers understandably felt cheated.
 Exports of sapphires to Japan came to an abrupt halt, and in fact the entire sapphire market in Japan collapsed due to lack of trust.
 Sapphire sales in Europe and America also saw a serious decline.